Where women glow and men plunder?

 Can't you hear, can't you hear the thunder?

-Men At Work were a five piece Australian band from Melbourne who came to prominence in the Eighties.
+Men at Work were a five piece Australian rock band from Melbourne who came to prominence in the Eighties.
 The lineup of the band during its years of fame featured Colin Hay (vocals, rhythm guitar), Ron Strykert (lead guitar, bass, vocals), Jerry Speiser (drums, percussion, backing vocals), Greg Ham (keyboards, vocals, saxophone, harmonica, flute) and John Rees (bass, backing vocals).
-However, from 1985 onwards, the band would suffer a number of lineup changes - 16 other musicians were members of the band, with Hay and Ham the only constants.
+All was well for the first few years.

-Men At Work contains examples of the following tropes:
+Men at Work contains examples of the following tropes:

 - Caps Lock, Num Lock, Missiles Lock: Toward the end of the music video for "It's a Mistake", some military officer has an ashtray sitting on the control console right next to a Big Red Button, which he unwittingly presses while fumbling around.

 - Epic Instrumental Opener: "Overkill"